imacleod/hacker-rank/README.md

-# hacker-rank
+# HackerRank solutions #

-Tracking HackerRank solutions.
+This repo is for keeping track of solutions on https://www.hackerrank.com.